EnterpriseDB/barman/doc/manual/41-global-commands.en.md

 # General commands

-**TODO:**

-- Define general commands
-- do an updated inventory of general commands
-- order commands alphabetically
-- Remove all 'From version ...' paragraph.
-Assume that we start from scratch with 2.0
+Barman has many commands and, for the sake of exposition, we can organize them by scope.

+The scope of the **general commands** is the entire Barman server, that can backup many PostgreSQL servers. **Server commands**, instead, act only on a specified server. **Backup commands** work on a backup, which is taken from a certain server.

+The following list includes the general commands.

 ## `cron`

-You can perform maintenance operations, on both WAL files and backups, using the command:
+You can perform maintenance operations, on both WAL files and backups, using the `cron` command:

 ``` bash
 barman cron
 ```

-As of version 1.5.1 `barman cron` executes WAL archiving operations concurrently on a server basis.

-This also enforces retention policies on those servers that have:

-- `retention_policy` not empty and valid;
-- `retention_policy_mode` set to `auto`.

 > **Note:**
 > This command should be executed in a _cron script_.
 Our
 > recommendation is to schedule `barman cron` to run every minute.
+If
+> you installed Barman using the rpm or debian package, a cron entry
+> running on every minute will be created for you.

+`barman cron` executes WAL archiving operations concurrently on a server basis, and this also enforces retention policies on those servers that have:

+- `retention_policy` not empty and valid;
+- `retention_policy_mode` set to `auto`.

 ## `diagnose`

-TODO
+The `diagnose` command create a JSON report useful for diagnostic and support purposes.
+This report contains information for all configured servers.

+> **Important:**
+> Even if the diagnose is written in JSON and that format is thought
+> to be machine readable, its structure is not be considered part to
+> the interface, i.e. it can be radically changed between Barman
+> versions.

 ## `list-server`